 Ocean World is more like a traditional aquarium, with a shark touch-tank, tidepools, and seal and sea lion shows.
 It’s great for families since it allows kids to get up close and personal with some of the marine creatures that live in the waters right beyond the aquarium’s walls.

 10. Taste Local Cheese

 If you’re going to eat one thing in Crescent City, it had better be cheese.
 (Followed by fresh seafood.)
-It might surprise you that this Northcoast town is known for incredible cheese.
+It might surprise you that this Northcoast town is known for its incredible cheese.
 It’s primarily thanks to Rumiano Cheese, the oldest family-owned cheese company in California.

 Rumiano is based inland in Willows, California, but they have a huge tasting room and shop in Crescent City.
 They have become equated with the town and you’ll spot Rumiano cheese on menus in several restaurants (including delicious cheese curds at Seaquake Brewing – more below!).

-11. Sample Local Craft Beer
+11. Sample Local Craft Beer (or Kombucha!)

 Wash that cheese down with some local beer (or kombucha!).
 There are two breweries in Crescent City: Seaquake Brewing and Port O’Pints.
 We sampled both on our visit!

 Seaquake Brewing is a more family-oriented restaurant and brewery, and they make a range of beers including a local icon, the Komome Ale.
 (Read more about what makes this beer so special in the Del Norte Triplicate.)

 Port O’Pints is a transplanted Irish pub (save for the televisions), with a huge range of house-brewed craft beer on tap.
 They have indoor and outdoor seating and seem like the salty locals watering hole – you’re likely to find those sailors stopping for a few days as they sail the Pacific Coast here.